The economy lost 95,000 jobs in September, and the national

 With the Crystal Ball shifting 21 House race

-last week, the national picture looks bright for Republicans, both from a
+ratings in the direction last week, the national picture looks bright for Republicans, both from a

 birds-eye view and also from a race-by-race perspective.
 This week we nudge